hafenkran/duckdb-bigquery/README.md

 This repository contains the [DuckDB](https://duckdb.org) BigQuery Extension.
 This extension lets DuckDB integrate with Google BigQuery, allowing users to directly access, manage, and manipulate their BigQuery datasets/tables using standard SQL statements.
 Inspired by official DuckDB RDBMS extensions like [MySQL](https://duckdb.org/docs/extensions/mysql.html), [PostgreSQL](https://github.com/duckdb/postgres_scanner), and [SQLite](https://github.com/duckdb/sqlite_scanner), this extension offers a similar feel.

-Please note that this extension is in a early release.
-While it covers most of the essentials, you might run into some limitations, issues, or bugs.

 > This extension only supports the following builds: `linux_amd64`, `linux_amd64_gcc4`, `linux_amd64_musl`, `osx_arm64`, and `windows_amd64`.

 ## Preliminaries